 Intercalation

-Funding for intercalation at undergraduate level
+Funding for intercalation at undergraduate level for students who started after 2016

 Route one: Undergraduate intercalation after two years of medicine or dentistry

-- Student Finance funding for year three
+- Student Finance full maintenance loan for year three and tuition fee loan

 Student Finance would fund the intercalated year.